pedro-gaspar/elixir-grail-diary/content/posts/2021-07-26-stream-is-cool-but.md

 When I started doing this little investigation, I wasn't expecting some findings.
 First, Enum with filter is a lot slower than a comprehension with a filter.
 I was expecting it to be very similar.
 Need to find out why.

 Streams are better suited for larger pipelines and aren't the best tool for many use cases.
-Like everything in engineering, it's a matter of choosing the most cost-effective, fastest solution.
+Like everything in engineering, it's a matter of choosing the most cost-effective, fastest and elegant solution.

 And at the end...
 You need to choose wisely.

 ![](https://media.giphy.com/media/ZgYBhq1x7L1bW/giphy.gif)